Fort Boyard (game show): Music

 The music for the original French version of Fort Boyard was composed by Paul Koulak, a French music composer.
 He composed the main themes for the show as well as the incidental music and game music that is used throughout the show.
 His music has been used for every version of Fort Boyard around the world, except the German version, where they composed their own music for the show and games.

 Up to 2017, seven different opening theme songs have been used on the show; the first was used until 1994, the second in 1995, the third from 1996 to 2000, the fourth in 2001 and 2002 (used by the UK in 2003 during the Treasure Room), the "Dance Version" (used by France during the end credits of the night editions in 1996 and the UK from 1999 to 2001), the sixth theme song which was introduced in the 2003 French version and the seventh, introduced in 2016.
 Fort Boyard Ultimate Challenge uses a different opening theme and game music composed by Paul Farrer but does use the recent French opening credits and logo.

-Fort Boyard: Takes On The World

-Broadcast in October 2004 by Challenge, Fort Boyard: Takes On The World was a ten-part documentary which introduced British viewers to various different versions of the show from around the world.
-Comedian and former contestant Tim Vine provided the voiceover.
-The show was split into sections including "The Good, The Bad and The Ugly", "Heroes and Zeroes" and "The A-Z of Fort Boyard".
-There were also interviews with various characters of the Fort (with the humour provided by the fact that Tim cannot speak French and the characters cannot speak English).